Chipsetjunkie/LeanCode/README.md

   ```

 <br/>
-NOTE: You will have to setup envs by yourself, do refere env type declaration(env.d.ts) for naming conventions.
+NOTE: You will have to setup envs by yourself, do refer env type declaration(env.d.ts) for naming conventions.

 <!-- ROADMAP -->
 ## Roadmap

 - [ ] Move code execution to workers
-- [ ] Truncate output
+- [ ] Truncate execution results output
 - [ ] Handle non-primitive inputs
 - [ ] Handle timeout and rogue loops